sureshrmdec/Practice-Backyard/Notes/JavaNotes.md

 A: if you traversing the list using iterator and in between you use collection remove then it will throw concurrentModificationException.

-Q: Difference between Iterator and enumeration ?
+Q: Difference between Iterator and enu=meration ?
 A: Iterator is a further step for traversing the list compared to enumeration as it provide remove method ,also it's safe as if other thread try to change underlying structure it will throw concurrentModification excecption